• Skip to main content

 Education, Training and Experience Guidelines

-High School Diploma/GED; AND three (3) years of Accounts Payable experience; OR an equivalent combination of education, training and experience as determined by Human Resources.
+Juris Doctor Degree is required; AND seven (7) years of experience in a public sector legal practice, including civil, criminal, juvenile, Federal, and courtroom experience; OR an equivalent combination of education, training and experience as determined by Human Resources.

 Knowledge of: